profhiggs/open-oasis-datacraft/README.md

    \ \_______\ \__\ \__\____\_\  \ \__\____\_\  \        \ \_______\ \__\ \__\   \ \__\ \ \__\ \__\ \_______\ \__\\ _\\ \__\ \__\ \__\       \ \__\
     \|_______|\|__|\|__|\_________\|__|\_________\        \|_______|\|__|\|__|    \|__|  \|__|\|__|\|_______|\|__|\|__|\|__|\|__|\|__|        \|__|
                        \|_________|   \|_________|

+Oasis DataCraft

+Oasis DataCraft is the first token deployed by an AI trained on real-time Oasis gameplay, designed to reward players in the immersive world of Minecraft.
+This project leverages the Oasis interactive world model developed by Decart and Etched.
+Using diffusion transformers, Oasis generates gameplay based on user inputs in an autoregressive manner.

+For more information, visit our joint blog post and check out the live demo for the most powerful version of the model!

 ![](./media/arch.png)